kristinemlarson/gnssrefl/tests/use_cases/use_p041.md

 <img src="p041-l2c.png" width="500">

 Note that there are more colors in the L1 plots than in the L2C plots.
 That is the result of the fact that there are more L1 satellites than L2C satellites.

-Now try L5.
-These are fabulous satellites, but unfortunately there are not a lot of them:
+Now try L5:

 *quickLook p041 2020 132 -fr 5*

 <img src="p041-ql-l5.png" width="500">

-The L5 signal has only been available on satellites launched after 2010, so there fewer colors than for L1 (available from all satellites) or even L2C (available on satellites launched after 2005).
+The L5 signal has only been available on satellites launched after 2010, so there fewer satellite tracks than for L1.

 The **quickLook** code has multiple options.
 For example, it is possible change the reflector height range: